Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 Illinois Performance Insights

-- Offensively, Illinois was the 115th-ranked team in the country (74.3 points per game) last season.
-Defensively, it was 88th (67.2 points conceded per game).

-- On the boards, the Fighting Illini were 24th-best in the country in rebounds (35.3 per game) last season.
+- On the boards, the Fighting Illini were 24th-best in the nation in rebounds (35.3 per game) last season.
 They were 135th in rebounds conceded (30.5 per game).

-- Illinois gave up 6 3-pointers per game and conceded 33.4% from beyond the arc last year, ranking 38th and 149th, respectively, in college basketball.
+- Giving up 6.0 3-pointers per game and conceding 33.4% from downtown last year, Illinois was 38th and 149th in college basketball, respectively, in those categories.

-- Illinois attempted 41.9% percent of its shots from beyond the arc last season, and 28.7% of its made baskets are from there.
-Inside the 3-point line, it took 58.1% of its shots, with 71.3% of its makes coming from there.
+- The Fighting Illini attempted 58.1% of their shots from inside the arc, and 41.9% from beyond it last season.
+In terms of makes, 71.3% of the Fighting Illini's baskets were 2-pointers, and 28.7% were 3-pointers.

 Marquette Performance Insights

-- Marquette sported a top-25 offense last year, ranking 23rd-best in college basketball with 79.3 points per game.
-On defense, it ranked 184th with 70.3 points allowed per contest.
+- Marquette had a top-25 offense last year, ranking 23rd-best in college basketball with 79.3 points per game.
+At the other end, it ranked 184th with 70.3 points allowed per contest.

-- Marquette was one of the top teams in college basketball when it comes to assists, as it collected 17.3 per game (sixth-best in college basketball).
+- Marquette was one of the best teams in college basketball in terms of assists, as it delivered 17.3 per game (sixth-best in college basketball).

-- Last year the Golden Eagles committed 10.5 turnovers per game (44th-ranked in college basketball) and forced 14.6 turnovers per contest (31st-ranked).

-- The Golden Eagles made 8.9 treys per game (39th-ranked in college basketball) last season, while sporting a 35.3% three-point percentage (108th-ranked).
+- With 8.9 three-pointers per game, the Golden Eagles were 39th in college basketball.
+They sported a 35.3% shooting percentage from downtown, which ranked 108th in college basketball.

+- Last season Marquette gave up 7.5 three-pointers per game (218th-ranked in college basketball) and allowed opposing teams to shoot 34.7% (247th-ranked) from downtown.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.